 What are the symptoms of nerve damage in your leg?

 Nerve damage in your leg can cause several symptoms like tingling, numbness, burning, or sharp shooting pains down your leg.
 You may also feel weakness in your leg muscles or have trouble moving your leg normally.
-The symptoms depend on which nerve is damaged but often affect just one side of the leg.
+The symptoms depend on which nerve is damaged but often affect one side of the leg.
 See a doctor if you have pain, numbness, or weakness in a leg for more than a few days to get properly diagnosed and treated.

 Can neuritis be cured?

-There’s no definitive cure for neuritis but the symptoms can be managed in most cases with proper treatment.
+There’s no definitive cure for neuritis, but the symptoms can be managed in most cases with proper treatment.
 It depends on the cause – an underlying condition like diabetes needs to be controlled, while a nutritional deficiency may be fixed through diet.
 Medications can treat pain and inflammation of damaged nerves.
 With appropriate treatment guided by your doctor, many people find their neuritis leg symptoms significantly improve or even go away entirely.

 What are the symptoms of neuritis?

-The main symptoms of neuritis include pain, numbness, tingling, burning, or weakness along the pathway of the inflamed nerve.
+The major symptoms of neuritis include pain, numbness, tingling, burning, or weakness along the pathway of the inflamed nerve.
 For example, if the neuritis is in a nerve running down your leg, you may feel weakness or pain down your thigh, calf, or foot.
 Moving your leg may become difficult.
 Other symptoms can include muscle wasting, reduced reflexes, and extreme sensitivity to touch.
 See a doctor if these sensations last more than a few days to determine the cause.

 What are the symptoms of neuralgia in the legs?